mrdylanroberts/red-discordbot_email.forwarder/README.md

 ## Notes

 - The first time you run the bot, it will open a browser window for Gmail OAuth2 authentication
-- Token is stored securely in your Red bot's data directory
+- Token is stored securely (encrypted if cryptography is available) in your Red bot's data directory
 - Emails are checked every 5 minutes by default (configurable with `[p]emailcog interval`)
 - Only unread emails are forwarded
 - Forwarded emails are marked as read automatically